amasad/scene-data/readme.md

 In addition, you can specify a `[n]` after a type to set a quantity `n`.
 (Not yet implemented.)

-## scene.add(geometry)
+## scene.add(name, geometry)

-Add a piece of `geometry` to the scene.
+Add a piece of `geometry` with a string `name` to the scene.
 This geometry should at least have entries for the built-in types `geometry.positions` and `geometry.cells` plus whichever custom attributes have been configured.

 ## scene.pack()